Noticing Empath Characteristics

 6. Becoming whole in nature.

 Seek nourishment and solace in nature.
 It restores energy and helps release burdens.
+Especially practice Earthing, where your feet connect with the Earth, as often as possible.

 7. Having highly tuned senses.